bloominstituteoftechnology/Sprint-Challenge--Java-Fundamentals-piggybank/README.md

           * When you ready to print out the piggy bank value, use a statement like
           `System.out.println("The piggy bank holds " + fp.format(myValue));`

-      * Also notice that we are not concerned with adding the S for plurals with our names of our coins.
+      * Also notice that when you have more than 1 coin, the pural of the coins name is printed.

 ## Stretch Goals:

-* Add the plurals for the name of the coin when more than one coin is in the object.
 * Add the ability to remove coins from the piggy bank
     * Prevent taking more coins than present in the piggy bank
     * Coins do not have to be removed in the same quantity that were added.
 For example based on the main program above, removing 3 dimes would be allowed.
 The Piggy Bank should adjust appropriately.